About

 Beyond the terminal

-When not wrangling infrastructure: microcontrollers, vintage hardware repair, solving puzzles, collectible things, food tourism, and an unexplainable fondness for unicorns.
+When not breaking other people's infrastructure: microcontrollers, vintage hardware repair, solving puzzles, collectible things, food tourism, and an unexplainable fondness for unicorns.